GGR projects

 Young plant in the morning light growing out from soil

-CO2RE holds a £1 million Flexible Fund which will be used to fill in gaps and needs identified during the lifetime of the Programme.
+CO2RE holds a £1 million Flexible Fund which will be used to fill in gaps and needs identified in the GGR community during the lifetime of the Programme.
 The fund will support work to address research and engagement gaps through three approaches.

 Publications